 Tuna-Egg-Tomato Salad: 262 calories 10 g fat 5.8 g fiber 29 g protein 17 g carbs 79 mg Calcium PB GF– if using GF bread This is a Spanish-inspired meal from a cookbook called Everyday Tapas.
 I took out the potatoes and substituted garbanzo beans.
 The recipe is very simple and delicious as well – perfect to dress up with pansy blossoms [they are edible].
 HINT: This makes enough for two meals.
 Invite a friend or enjoy it as a lovely lunch the next day.
 Today’s lettuce will wilt by tomorrow, so plan around that.

 5 oz canned white-meat tuna in water 2 eggs, hardboiled and cut into 1/2” dice 4 oz tomato, cut into 1/2” dice ½ cup garbanzo beans, drained and rinsed 1 cup baby salad greens 1 ½ tsp olive oil 1 tsp white wine vinegar fresh parsley, salt, pepper pansy or other edible flowers for garnish optional: 1/2 piece 70-calorie whole grain bread

-Drain the tuna and flake the meat into 1” pieces.
+Drain the tuna and flake the meat into 1” chunks.
 Whisk the oil and vinegar together and toss with the lettuce.
 Add everything else, except the flowers, and gently toss to combine with the salad dressing.
 Garnish with as many flowers as you wish.
 Serve at room temperature.